bishabosha/tiger-site-gen/_docs/projects/001 - mill-build-scala3.md

 - Added a prelude to parser errors `s”${file} failed to parse:\n”`
 - CI on PR is now green [🎉](https://emojipedia.org/party-popper)
 - Validated that the BSP reporter forwards messages from the Zinc reporter, so no adjustment of positions was needed.

+### 2024-oct-10

+- Rebased the `scala3-build-sc` against `com-lihaoyi:main`.
+- Added `case` modifier to objects in `KotlinJSModule` - this was new code, but without the modifier, we would need to generate Mirror objects as we did previously.
+- Adapt the `Applicative` macro.
+  Caller `this` trees are no longer always an `Applicative.Applyer`, so resolving `traverseCtx` is no longer static.
+  I made two reimplementations, first, resolve the method via quoted reflection API, and check the types manually.
+  This avoids boilerplate at call site, but maybe less elegant.
+  The second implementation passes a lambda that will construct the call to the right `traverseCtx` method, when provided with argument Exprs.
+  This second option requires more boilerplate at the call-site, but is more resilient to API changes.
+- fixed various type and syntax errors introduced by newer code added in the base branch.
+- Re-introduced the `millDiscover` method in `RootModule.SubFolder`, in the scala 3 code gen we need to explicitly generate discover in child modules, and merge in the main module.
+  If it is possible to substitute the correct prefix in `mainargs` library, e.g. for custom types, we can revert this change.
+- After pushing to CI, there is a new test failure that tests output of inspect command for Modules - new code which might behave differently in Scala 3.